greenarmor/tatacodes/README.md

 # Tata Coding Agent 0.0.1

-Tata Coding Agent is a rebranded distribution of the Codex TUI command-line interface design for Neovim uability.
+Tata Coding Agent is a rebranded distribution of the Codex TUI command-line interface design for Neovim usability.
 This repository packages the prebuilt `dist/tata` binary alongside a lightweight Node.js launcher (`bin/tata.js`) so you can install the tool globally through modern JavaScript package managers.

 ## Global installation from a local checkout